Hairline lowering surgery (forehead reduction)

-Before you can start stain your hair again after a forehead recontouring the incision should have healed 100%.
-If the incision was made a few cm inside the hair (no hairline lowering) this will take about 6 weeks.
+Before you can start dying your hair again after a forehead recontouring, the incision should have healed 100%.
+If the incision was made a few cm inside the hair (no hairline lowering), this will take about 6 to 8 weeks.
 In case you had a hairline lowering this might take longer (up to 4 months).

 How long does it take for the final result to be visible and the bruises to disappear completely?

 Recovery looks different for every patient, but bruising usually disappears after two to four weeks.
 The final result can be visible after a few months, but it may also take longer than a year.
 All information on recovering from FFS can be found on our recovery page.

 When can I start using Minoxidil on my hair after forehead reduction or hairline lowering?